Number of CervicalCheck claims increases to 378

 “It is, of course, entirely up to eligible women as to whether or not they use it.”

-The latest figures were confirmed in response to a query from PA after cervical cancer campaigner Vicky Phelan died on Monday, aged 48.
+The latest figures were confirmed in response to a query after Kilkenny cervical cancer campaigner Vicky Phelan died on Monday, aged 48.

 Ms Phelan had been a vocal critic of the CervicalCheck Tribunal, which has been a contentious issue for the coalition government.